Dr Michael Lane

 - Lane, M. 'Rethinking Human Rights Recommendations in Whitehall: A Case for a National Mechanism for Reporting, Implementation & Follow-up (NMIRF)?'
 (March 2024) Socio Legal Studies Annual Conference, Portsmouth

-- ‘The United Kingdom and International Human Rights: The Fourth Universal Periodic Review Cycle’ (Conference at University of Leicester, The Universal Declaration of Human Rights’ 75th anniversary – making (UDHR) Human Rights real in the UK, Apr 2023).
+- Lane, M. ‘The United Kingdom and International Human Rights: The Fourth Universal Periodic Review Cycle’ (Conference at University of Leicester, The Universal Declaration of Human Rights’ 75th anniversary – making (UDHR) Human Rights real in the UK, Apr 2023).

-- ‘UPR and the UK’ (Civil Society Conference, STEAMHouse, Birmingham, February 2023).
+- Lane, M. ‘UPR and the UK’ (Civil Society Conference, STEAMHouse, Birmingham, February 2023).